 But changing your body composition in such a dramatic way is going to require multiple training cycles, some of which are focused on building muscle and some of which are focused on losing fat.

-It’s a process that’s likely going to take years, rather than weeks or months.
+In my experience, it’s a process that’s likely going to take years, rather than weeks or months.

-The Body Recomposition Workout Plan
+Body Recomposition Workout Plan

 This workout routine involves training the major muscle groups in two different workouts, a push workout and a pull workout.